Farmers and Merchants Bank of Los Angeles: History

-The Farmers and Merchants Bank was the first incorporated bank in Los Angeles, founded in 1871 by Isaias W. Hellman, a successful merchant, real estate investor, and banker who immigrated to Los Angeles in 1859; with John G Downey, the seventh governor of California; and Herman W. Hellman, the brother of Isaias.
-Downey was named the first president, with Isaias actually running the bank.
-Isaias served as president of the bank from 1890 until his death in 1920.
+The Farmers and Merchants Bank was the first incorporated bank in Los Angeles, founded in 1871 by Isaias W. Hellman.

 The bank built and moved into new offices designed by architect Ezra F. Kysor in 1874 across the street from the Pico Building.
 The Los Angeles National Bank moved into its facilities in the Pico Building.
 In 1883 the F&M Bank moved again, to Main and Commercial streets.

 I.W.
 Hellman, was a cautious lender, insisting that major borrowers have good character and provide good security.
 Its subsequent presidents, J.A.
 Graves (who had been Hellman's attorney) and Victor H. Rosetti, continued Hellman's conservative practices, with a large portion of the bank's capital constantly held in Treasury securities.
 As a result, the Bank survived every economic panic period, from the Panic of 1873, Panic of 1893, and Panic of 1896, through the Great Depression.

 However, a one-branch downtown bank was eventually seen as not likely to continue to grow.
 In 1956, it merged with Security First National Bank, which became in later years Security Pacific National Bank, and ultimately was acquired by the Bank of America.

 The location of the bank prior to 1905 was on the southeast corner of Main and Commercial streets.